google/applied-machine-learning-intensive/acs/ac201/_sources/WorldFacts/exploratory_data_analysis.rst

 -  Inustry % GDP
 -  Service % GDP

-The Climate numbers are as follows:
+The Climate numbers are as follows.

 1. Dry tropical or tundra and ice
 2. Wet tropical
 3. Temperate humid subtropical and temperate continental
 4. Dry hot summers and wet winters

-Somehow some values of 1.5 and 2.5 have crept in, so we will assume that 1.5 is mixed tropical and 2.5 mixed.
+Somehow, some values of 1.5 and 2.5 have crept in, so we will assume that 1.5 is mixed between 1 and 2, and 2.5 mixed between 2 and 3.

 .. code:: python3

    wd.describe()

 .. raw:: html